FirstHard/joomla5-mod-popup-form/README.md

 ### 1. Install via Joomla Administrator Panel

 1. Go to **Extensions → Install**.
-2. Upload the module ZIP package.
+2. Upload the module ZIP.
-3. After installation, go to **Extensions → Modules** and find **Popup Callback Form** (mod_popup_form).
+3. Publish the module via **Extensions → Modules**.
-4. Publish the module and assign it to the desired menu items and template position.
+4. Assign it to menu items or positions as needed.

-### 2. Use as a Popup Form
+### 2. Use as Popup

-Add a link which contains the configured hash (by default: `callback`):
+Add a link with the configured hash:

 ```html
 <a href="#callback">Request a Callback</a>
 ```

-When the link is clicked:

-- the popup form appears with a smooth animation;
-- the background is dimmed;
-- the user can close the popup by clicking the close button or anywhere outside the popup.

-You can change the hash in the module settings.

-### 3. Use as a Static (Inline) Form
+### 3. Use as Static Form

-In the module parameters, switch the display mode from **Popup** to **Inline / Static**.

-In this mode:

-- the form is rendered directly where the module is published;
-- there is no overlay or popup animation;
-- the form still sends data via AJAX and shows errors/success messages without page reload.

-You can publish both popup and inline instances of the module on the same page.
+Switch **Display Mode** to **Inline / Static** in module settings.

 ---

 ## 🔧 Requirements

-- Joomla **5.x**
+- Joomla 5.x
-- Bootstrap **5.3.x**
-- PHP **8.1+**
+- PHP 8.1+
-- Working mail setup (PHP mail or SMTP configured in Joomla)
+- Bootstrap 5.3.x
+- Working email configuration
+- *(Optional)* any Joomla-supported captcha plugin

 ---

 ## 🤝 Feedback & Support

-If you enjoy this module or want to support further development, you can help via:
+If you enjoy this module or want to support further development:

 - Donatello: https://donatello.to/TekhnoKhobbIT
 - Buy Me a Coffee: https://buymeacoffee.com/tekhnokhobbit

-If you find a bug or want to propose an enhancement, feel free to create an Issue or Pull Request in the project repository.
+Report issues or contribute via GitHub.

 ---